tvu2/potential-octo-funicular/proposal.md

 2. Describe at a high level a program that could solve that problem.
 We propose to develop a kitchen manager application that allows users to edit(add, remove, update)/view the inventory (list of ingredients), edit/view the cookbook (list of recipes).
 The users can also select one or more recipes from the cookbook and the application would tell the users whether they have enough ingredients to execute the recipes.
 Furthermore, the application can suggest recipes for users based on available ingredients if the selected recipes can not be executed.
 These capabilities help sove the problem stated above in the following ways:
-* Users can view what ingredients they have and the expiration dates so when they do grocery shopping, they would not buy items that are still good and available at home.
-In other words, they can decide which ingredients should be used before they go bad.
+* Users can view what ingredients they have so when they do grocery shopping, they can decide how many/much they need to buy.
 * Users can select from the suggested recipes to cook meals with available ingredients so these ingredients will be used up and not go to waste.